 A manufacturing company has received an order of 10,000 units during a month, out of which the company shipped and billed 8,000 units during that month

 - = 1.25

-This shows, that the company has an increased demand for its products as against its earlier orders which is a good thing for the company.
+It shows that the company has an increased demand for its products against its earlier orders, which is a good thing for the company.

 There is a company which manufactures electronic units.
 During a month, it received 100 new orders while it billed 120 orders (including some orders from the previous month).

 It shows that the company has a decreased demand for its products, which is a negative factor for the company as its capacity is more than the demand.
 Also, for every $ billed by the company, only orders amounting to $ 0.83 were booked during the month.

 Factors that Influence Book-to-Bill Ratio